 In select geographic areas, Quest Diagnostics will file eligible claims to a secondary insurance carrier as a one-time courtesy.
-To check availability of this courtesy service and to submit your secondary insurance information, please call the Customer Service phone number listed on your invoice or click here for our Customer Service phone numbers by area.
+To check availability of this courtesy service and to submit your secondary insurance information, please call the Customer Service phone number listed on your bill or click here for our Customer Service phone numbers by area.
 You can also contact our online Customer Service.

 - Insurance information was not received or the wrong insurance information was received on your test order;

 - The insurance carrier processed the claim and denied payment;